dbos-inc/durable-execution-benchmark/temporal-application/README.md

 uv run fastapi run app/main.py
 ```

-To test (requires the Temporal Service to be running):
+To test (requires the Temporal Server to be running):

 ```shell
 uv run pytest